Repairs & Damages FAQ

-- This is usually available through your parent’s homeowners insurance or even your auto insurance.
+- This is usually available through your partner’s homeowners insurance or even your auto insurance.

 My landlord refuses to reimburse me for damages to my property, what can I do?

-- If the damage was not a natural disaster or caused by you (or any other tenant in your unit) then your landlord should be able to reimburse you for your losses.
+- If the damage was not natural or caused by you (or any other tenant in your unit) then your landlord should be able to reimburse you for your losses.

 - As far as requesting compensation, you will want to make an inventory of lost items and their “fair market value”.

-- State the cause of the damage and amount of money you are seeking for reimbursement.
+- State the cause of the damage and the amount of money you are seeking for reimbursement.

 - Property providers have insurance that will cover your losses.
 Submit your request in writing.
 Should your property provider disagree or refuse to pay, mediation is a good option.

-What do we do when we’re being charged to fix something we didn’t break?
+What do we do when we are being charged to fix something we did not break?

 - Whether or not you are found responsible for the problem will depend on the documentation of it not working since you moved in.

-- Did you notify your landlord of the damage as soon as you moved in?
+- Did you notify your landlord of the damages as soon as you moved in?

-- Did you note what didn’t work on your inventory and condition report at the beginning of the tenancy?
+- Did you note what did not work on your inventory and condition report at the beginning of the tenancy?

-- If you don’t have that evidence it will be harder.
+- If you do not have the evidence it will be harder.

-- Professional maintenance people are left to determine who’s to blame between the tenant and the landlord.
+- Professional maintenance people are left to determine who is to blame between the tenant and the landlord.

-- Your next best strategy would be to plead with the landlord that the problem always existed and perhaps you can reach a compromise with him/her.
+- Your next best strategy would be to plead with the landlord that the problem always existed and perhaps you can reach a compromise with them.